stefanprodan/timoni/schemas/README.md

 - `#ObjectReference` - Schema for generating Kubernetes object references based on `apiVersion`, `kind`, `name` and `namespace`.

+### Immutable ConfigMaps and Secrets

+- `#ImmutableConfig` - Schema for generating immutable Kubernetes ConfigMaps and Secrets.
+  The `metadata.name` of the generated object is suffixed with the hash of the input data.

 ### Container Image

 - `#Image` - Schema for generating a container image and pull policy